Strain Determination in Conglomerates

 © Copyright, 2001 by R.A.Kanen, All Rights Reserved

-An important aid to the geologist in analyzing rock deformation are the rock particles which contain the stress history of the rock, in the form of strain.
+An important aid to the geologist in analyzing rock deformation is the rock particles which contain the stress history of the rock, in the form of strain.
 Analysis of such particles may enable the geologist to determine the finite strain, initial shape and orientation of the particles.
-The ideal strain marker is an originally spherical body which has the same ductility as its host, because its final shape is that of the strain ellipsoid itself and this will determine the state of strain.
+The ideal strain marker is an originally spherical body which has the same ductility as its host, because it’s final shape is that of the strain ellipsoid itself and this will determine the state of strain.
 Robin (1977) defines a strain marker as follows, "Strain markers are geologic bodies within a rock which, during the deformation of that rock, have retained their identity but did not differ from their surrounding material in their mechanical behavior."
 Cloos (1947) study of deformed ooids came very close to the ideal state, however, there are departures from the ideal state and these may be of two kind: (1) there may be ductility contrast between the strain marker and the host rock, (2) there is no ductility contrast but the initial state of the strain markers is not spherical.
 In the case of conglomerates, the shape of the constituent particles is generally non-spherical, sub ellipsoid, but may vary.
 The ductility contrast will vary between the situations where there is no ductility contrast to where there is an extreme ductility contrast.
 Therefore, there can be many problems encountered in the strain analysis of conglomerates.

 No Ductility Contrast

-Gay (19698a) has shown that the viscosity ratio between a particle and the mean viscosity of a particle/matrix system is dependant on the relative population of particles and matrix present.
+Gay (19698a) has shown that the viscosity ratio between a particle and the mean viscosity of a particle/matrix system is dependent on the relative population of particles and matrix present.
 Thus, in conglomerates, where the proportion of pebbles to matrix is high, the ductility contrasts are probably low; therefore, assuming the ductility contrasts are negligible it should be possible to determine the following: (a) the initial shape of the particle; (b) the initial axial orientation; (c) the strain intensity; and (d) the strain orientation.

 Since the initial shapes of particles within the conglomerates are unknown simple finite-strain analysis is not possible.
 Analysis of such particles requires the following assumptions: (1) an adequate number of particles in the rock having a variety of shapes; (2) an initially isotropic fabric so that the particles were randomly orientated; and (3) the rock underwent no volume change.
 In the treatments Ramsey and Dunnet (1969) use, a further assumption is necessary.
 This is that the initial shape be ellipsoid.
 Robin (1977) has illustrated a method where it is not necessary fore the particle shape to be ellipsoid.